Viking Longboat Waterford

 Artifacts from other periods of Irish history are also on display.

-You’ll see full-scale reconstructions of ancient houses, such as crannogs, as well as forts and tombs and an early Christian monastery.
+You’ll see full-scale reconstructions of ancient houses, such as crannogs, as well as forts and tombs and an early Christian monastery at this popular tourist attraction.

 a hut near a river Gallivanting Tours